Ryan Stoa

-Ryan James Stoa (born April 13, 1987) is an American professional ice hockey left wing who is currently playing under contract with the Nürnberg Ice Tigers of the Deutsche Eishockey Liga (DEL).
+Ryan James Stoa (born April 13, 1987) is an American professional ice hockey left wing who is currently an unrestricted free agent.
+He most recently played under contract with the Nürnberg Ice Tigers of the Deutsche Eishockey Liga (DEL).

 Playing career

 Amateur

 Stoa was drafted in the 2nd round (34th overall) in the 2005 NHL Entry Draft by the Colorado Avalanche.
 Prior to being drafted, Ryan played high school hockey at Bloomington Kennedy High School, earning All-Lake Conference Honorable Mention honors during the 2002–03 season.
 He was then selected to the U.S. Development Program playing in the Under 17 and 18 National Team from 2003–2005.

 Stoa committed to play collegiate hockey for the University of Minnesota in the Western Collegiate Hockey Association.
 In 2005–06, his freshman year, Stoa finished second to Phil Kessel in freshman scoring with 25 points for the Golden Gophers.
 At the start of the 2007–08 season, in his junior year, Stoa was redshirted when he suffered a season-ending knee injury.
 In the following season, Stoa returned as the Gophers captain to lead the WCHA in scoring with 46 points in 36 games to be named the Gophers Most Valuable Player.
 Stoa was also selected to the WCHA First All-Star Team and named first-team All-American by the American Hockey Coaches Association, College Hockey News and Inside College Hockey.
 On March 27, 2009, Stoa forwent his senior year and signed a two-year, entry-level contract with the Colorado Avalanche.